SergPolu/Conflict/README.md

-# 3 items about me
+# 4 items about me

 - I love me live
 - i like to study
 - i like to sleep
+- I like the sun